artefactual/archivematica-docs/admin-manual/installation-setup/installation/install-ubuntu.rst

       :lines: 31-32

 8. Update ``pip``.
 This is used to install Python dependencies for both the Storage Service and the Dashboard.
-This step is optional on Ubuntu 16.04, but is still a good idea to get the most recent version of ``pip``.

    .. literalinclude:: scripts/am-bionic-deb.sh
       :language: bash